Welcome to Alexander Karpeyev’s website

 - February 2021

-‘A fine recital indeed, and a sign that justice is being done to this composer’s songs at last‘, ‘a rewarding addition to a still unaccountably under-populated discography’, ‘… wonderfully tempestuous playing …’ — reviews have been pubslished on Alexander’s latest CD on Robert Hugill’s blog, in the BBC Music Magazine, the Classic Review, and the Gramophone magazine.
+‘A fine recital indeed, and a sign that justice is being done to this composer’s songs at last’, ‘a rewarding addition to a still unaccountably under-populated discography’, ‘… wonderfully tempestuous playing …’ — reviews have been published on Alexander’s and Sofia Fomina’s CD of Medtner songs on Robert Hugill’s blog, in the BBC Music Magazine, the Classic Review, and the Gramophone.

-The programme of the 2021 Pushkin House online Music Festival, of which Alexnader is rhe Artistic Director have been announced!
+The programme of the 2021 Pushkin House online Music Festival, of which Alexander is the Artistic Director have been announced!
 Rarely-performed chamber music masterpieces of Alyabyev, Glinka and Medtner; UK premieres of Genishta and Kapustin’s cello sonatas; excellent performers, exclusive talks.
-For details and booking visit Pushkin House web-site!
+For details and booking visit Pushkin House web-site.

 Alexander delivered a lecture on NIkolay Medtner for the MuzeWest concert society of Vancouver